Sunset at Island in the Sky by Gary Jansen

 The apparent simplicity of this principle belies the problem of determining when to pierce the corporate veil in actual practice.
 Regrettably, this area of law has been particularly susceptible to unhelpful rhetorical devices.
 In piercing the corporate veil courts frequently employ terms such as "alter ego," "instrumentality," and "sham," but these are of little help; such labels serve as shorthand for a conclusion, but provide no guidance as to what factors were considered in reaching that conclusion.
 The entire area of law is, as Justice Cardozo once observed, "enveloped in mists of metaphors."

 Corporate veil disputes arise most often when a creditor is unable to collect a debt owed by a corporation and then attempts to hold the corporation’s shareholders or officers personally liable for the debt, but corporate veil issues can arise in many other contexts as well.
 A lawyer attempting to collect a debt owed by a corporation or similar entity must be thoroughly familiar with the law that governs piercing the corporate veil.
+Corporate veil issues often arise in cases involving allegations of fraud, incuding those where a claimant alleges the defendant used a corporation to perpetrate a fraud.
+Mr. Cohen has extensive experience in fraud claims and in remedies for fraud.

 Court decisions in corporate veil cases tend be fact specific, but there are things corporate leaders can do to minimize the risk that a court might pierce the corporate veil.
 As part of our preventive approach we question our corporate clients about these matters and help develop policies that will minimize the risk of a successful veil piercing action.
 When corporate veil litigation is unavoidable, our expertise in this area serves us well whether we represent a corporation or a litigant seeking to pierce the corporate veil.